 My Approach to Helping

-I've successfully collaborated with arts and helping professionals on a variety of issues, including: finding your voice in negotiation, getting creative projects/careers off the ground, balancing love and work, and more.
+I collaborate with arts and helping professionals on a variety of issues, including: finding your voice in negotiation and relationships, getting creative projects and careers off the ground, identifying what's working in your life--and what's not--and how to change things for the better.
 I also work with issues around bereavement and loss.
-Thus, my training and approach combines psychodynamic, sensorimotor (mind/body) and mindfulness aspects.
-I have expertise in stress management (how to handle the present), trauma recovery (how to handle the past) and creative breakthroughs (how to budild a future).
-I have also received training in EMDR, a proven method of symptom relief from Post-Traumatic Stress Disorder (PTSD).
+My training and approach combines psychodynamic, mindbody and mindfulness aspects.
+I have expertise in stress management (how to handle the present), trauma recovery (how to integrate the past) and creative breakthroughs and empowerment (how to build a future).
+When appropriate, I use EMDR, a proven method of symptom relief from Post-Traumatic Stress Disorder (PTSD); meditation and breathing exercises and other techniques.

-Most important is how we fit together as a working team.
-I invite you to consult with me for one or two sessions and see how we work together.
+Equally if not more important is how we fit together as a working team.
+I invite you to consult with me for one or two sessions and see if you'd like to work with me.

 More Info About My Practice